 Health and Well-being

 How we track physical and mental health to improve health outcomes and ensure the well-being of our communities.
-It will cover a wide range of topics, from the social determinants of health to happiness and will highlight innovations in measuring and connecting and tools to support health programs and improve quality of life.
+It will cover a wide range of topics, from the social determinants of health to happiness and will highlight innovations in measuring and connecting and tools to support and sustain health programs and improve quality of life.

 Community Planning and Development

 This track encompasses a range of topics that relate to both physical and social elements considered when planning for communities.
 We are particularly interested in metrics, initiatives and research that draw a connection between the built environment and community well-being and help break down barriers.

 Community resilience is not sustainable if it serves only us, and only now; it needs to work for other communities, future generations, and the ecosystems on which we all depend.
 This track presents the many ways in which community indicator programs are either integrating sustainable development or retooling to integrate the Sustainable Development Goals (SDGs) into their existing frameworks.

 Place-based funders (such as Community Foundations, United Ways and local governments) are often the first line of defense to shore up communities in crisis and to help it recover.
 We will explore how funders depend on community data to further their missions and build resilience into their communities.